jsgoller1/algorithms/SUPER.md

 ## The SUPER heuristic
 This is the process I follow when I solve programming problems; it is based on [Polya's problem solving method](https://math.berkeley.edu/~gmelvin/polya.pdf).
+The entire process can be stated as `DO NOT TRY SOLVING PROBLEMS YOU DO NOT UNDERSTAND; DO NOT WRITE CODE UNTIL YOU HAVE A PLAN.`

 * **State the problem**
   * What are you trying solve?